 Restart the iPhone

-Sometimes, “invalid sim card” message appears as a result of minor software glitch or a crash.
+Sometimes, an “invalid sim card” message appears as a result of a minor software glitch or a crash.
 To fix those minor glitches, you can restart the phone.
 When you restart the device, it will stop all the ongoing processes.
 Then, it will start with freshly running programs with fixed potential glitches.

 In order to begin the process of restarting, you should follow the methods mentioned below.
 Please note that the process might differ depending on the iPhone model you use.